Scrapbook Titles and Sayings, Food and Diet

 • Tea and Crumpets

-• Those who think they have not time for bodily exercise will sooner or later have to find time for illness. - Edward Stanley (Former Prime Minister of the United Kingdom.)
+• Those who think they have no time for bodily exercise will sooner or later have to find time for illness. - Edward Stanley

 • Through thick or thin (dieting)